 CHOOSE ONE OR BOTH CERTIFICATE PROGRAMS

 The Women’s Leadership Development Series offers two tracks to address the unique skills, competencies and styles women bring to their roles as leaders.
 Each track stands independently and there is no required sequence.
 Choose the track that suits your needs.

-Using a blended learning approach, attendees will engage in a highly interactive experience to identify and enhance their essential leadership skills.
-Four half-day sessions will be conducted in-person and three sessions will be conducted asynchronous-online; individuals will post discussions at a time that best suits their schedules.
+Using a blended learning approach, attendees engage in a highly interactive experience to identify and enhance their essential leadership skills.
+Four half-day sessions, held in-person, and three sessions as asynchronous-online, maximize time and learning.
+Participants post to online discussions at a time that best suits their schedules.

 Learners will engage in interactive discussions of relevant topics, evaluate case studies and apply their knowledge to real-world situations.
 There will be readings between sessions, which will reinforce classroom learning.
 The program culminates with a panel of successful women leaders who will share their experiences as well as respond to questions.

 Time: 8:30 a.m.-12:30 p.m., In-person dates Tues, March 17-April 7, Asychronous online: Weekly afer each in-person session